Our terms are fair and equitable. When you go with us, we keep the customer’s interest in mind.

 16.5 Any request by the Customer for rectification of materials supplied by the Customer will incur charges for labour and associated costs.

 16.6 In accordance with the Australian Consumer Law, in the event of major failures with the service, the Customer is entitled to cancel the contract and to be refunded for the unused portion or to compensation for its reduced value.

-16.7 If the failure does not amount to a major failure, the Customer is entitled to have the Service rectified in a reasonable time or to cancel the contact and obtain a refund for the unused portion of the contract.
+16.7 If the failure does not amount to a major failure, the Customer is entitled to have the Service rectified in a reasonable time or to cancel the contract and obtain a refund for the unused portion of the contract.

-16.8 Warranty will not apply if the defect or damage is caused by the Customer, if the product is used in a different way than intended or as instructed by the Supplier, if the Customer allows someone other than a licensed professional to deal with the product or the Customer themselves and if the product fails due to fair wear and tear or an accident or act of God.
+16.8 Warranty will not apply if the defect or damage is caused by the Customer if the product is used in a different way than intended or as instructed by the Supplier, if the Customer allows someone other than a licensed professional to deal with the product or the Customer themselves and if the product fails due to fair wear and tear or an accident or act of God.

 17.1 Where required, the Supplier will issue a compliance certificate to the Customer, only once full payment of the work has been received.